 In this paper and particularly in this section, I have looked at integration on the level of the nation-state (i.e. integration in the form of naturalization) as a measure of effectiveness of a program.
-Yet integration at the societal level also merits discussion.
-Despite their favored treatment as compared to other groups of migrants in processes of naturalization, repatriates in Russia, Germany, and Kazakhstan have faced similar problems of societal integration upon resettlement, including difficulties in the spheres of socialization, labor market integration, language, education, bureaucratic hurdles, housing, and naturalization.
+Yet integration at the societal level also of migrants in processes of naturalization, repatriates in Russia, Germany, and ment, including difficulties in the spheres of societal integration upon resettle-tion, language, education, bureaucratic hurdles, housing, and naturalization.

 The more cultural aspects of integration, such as language and socialization, as well as integration of children into school systems, have been proven very difficult in the German and Kazakh cases.
 Yet in questions of bureaucratic hurdles, housing, and even labor market integration, deep problems plague all three states.
 In this context, the very concept of political integration of repatriates into the receiving nation-state as a part of repatriation can be problematized.
-Broadening the definition of effectiveness to include societal integration would reveal a more textured picture of migrants and their place in receiving nationstates, yet such an expansion of the terms of discussion would run the risk of conflating "nation-state" with "society" (Chernilo 2010, 93), or "the polity" with "the people."
+Broadening the definition of effectiveness to include societal integration would reveal a more textured picture of migrants and their place in receiving nation-states, yet such an expansion of the terms of discussion would run the risk of conflating "nation-state" with "society" of "the polity" with "the people."
 This paper seeks to stay on the level of the polity and state-formulated political agendas in the sphere of migration; for this reason, the question of societal integration of repatriates should be the focus of other studies which view repatriation in a context of transnational migrant flows.

-Conclusions and implications
+5 Conclusions and implications

 Repatriation policies are not what they seem.
 This section offers several sets of conclusions in four parts.
 The first part of the section operationalizes the conditions under which repatriation programs can be sustained.
-The second part briefly traces evolution of national identity definitions in each of the three states in question based on the evolution of their citizenship and repatriation policies.
+The second part briefly traces the evolution of national identity definitions in each of the three states in question based on the evolution of their citizenship and repatriation policies.
 The third brings to the fore the transnational essence of the migration patterns analyzed in this paper.
 Finally, all of these processes are contextualized in the last section as elements of a greater "post-Soviet condition."